-Celebrating Valentine's Day with your partner can pose many obstacles to healthy eating.
-But don't fret.
-There are many ways to enjoy your Valentine's date without the extra calories.
-Here are some alternatives to try — this Valentine's Day and from now on to ensure your love life doesn't add to your love handles.
+While Valentine’s Day is another day to show your partner your love and admiration, it’s also a day with many obstacles to healthy eating: cinnamon hearts, chocolates, and many other sweets.
+Don’t fret, there are many ways to enjoy your Valentine’s Day date without the extra calories.
+Below are alternatives you can try this Valentine’s Day and from now on to ensure that your love life doesn’t add to your love handles.

 Have you ever received cake or chocolate and felt you had to eat it because you didn’t want to be rude?
 It’s almost like wearing the sweater he got you even though you hate it, because you don’t want to hurt his feelings.
 The first thing you should do this Valentine’s Day (or any other day of the year) is let your partner know or gently remind him that you’re watching what you eat.
 Tell him exactly how you’re doing this (whether it’s reduced calories, fewer carbohydrates or no added sugars).
 Ask him to help you by not giving you the 5-pound box of chocolates.
 If he really wants to give you chocolate, tell him you prefer dark chocolate made with at least 65 per cent cocoa, and remind him to get only enough for you and him to share for the day, not enough to last you for weeks.
 If you voice your concerns and goals openly, your partner will be eager to help you.